Uniqueness and non-uniqueness pairs for the fractional Laplacian: Introduction

 This result is notable for several reasons.
 First, both sets $\Lambda$ and $M$ are discrete, showing that rigidity phenomena may arise even under highly sparse sampling conditions.
-Second, their construction relies on certain arithmetic structures closely related to the solution of the sphere packing problem in dimensions $8$ and $24$ \cite{CohnKumarMillerRadchenkoViazovska2017, Viazovska2017}, and raises the question of whether this result has a more algebraic or analytical nature.
+Second, their construction relies on certain arithmetic structures closely related to the solution of the sphere packing problem in dimensions $8$ and $24$ \cite{CohnKumarMillerRadchenkoViazovska2017, Viazovska2017}, and raises the question of whether this result has a fundamentally algebraic or analytic nature.

 Motivated by this question, Ramos and Sousa \cite{RamosSousa2022} showed that

 forms with itself a $\mathsf{UP}_\mathcal{F}$ for $\mathcal{S}(\R)$ whenever $\alpha < 1 - \frac{\sqrt{2}}{2}$.
 Later, Kulikov, Nazarov, and Sodin \cite{KulikovNazarovSodin2025} extended the result of \cite{RamosSousa2022} to the full parameter range $\alpha < \frac{1}{2}$.
 They also introduced the more general notion of supercritical and subcritical pairs, together with corresponding $\mathsf{UP}_\mathcal{F}$ and $\mathsf{NUP}_\mathcal{F}$ results associated with these sets.
 All of these previous results hold in one dimension.
 For higher dimensions, Adve \cite{Adve2023} obtained a result for discrete subsets forming a $\mathsf{UP}_\mathcal{F}$ or $\mathsf{NUP}_\mathcal{F}$ for $\mathcal{S}(\mathbb{R}^{d})$.